kamalshkeir/kago/README.md

 	UpdatedAt time.Time `orm:"update"` // will update when model updated, handled by triggers for sqlite, coakroach and postgres, and builtin mysql
 	CreatedAt time.Time `orm:"now"` // now is default to current timestamp and of type TEXT for sqlite }

+// TO DEBUG , or to see queries executed on migrations, set orm.DEBUG=true

 // To migrate/connect/sync with database:
 err := orm.AutoMigrate[Bookmark]("bookmarks")